MiloCo86/bike-shop-front-end/README.md

 If you don't want to spring for a new bike you can see our vast Used Bike inventory.

+Click on a bike and get more details

+Edit and update your bike details if you are the site owner

 ## Description
 Back-end repo ⌨️
 https://github.com/MiloCo86/bike-shop-back-end